HarrisClover/RequireCEG/README.md

 * [License](#license)

 ---
-## Overview
+## 🚀 Overview
 <img width="2270" height="1369" alt="Overview" src="https://github.com/user-attachments/assets/5c818386-4708-427b-8c87-15d8465dbf49" />

-**Phase I: Requirement Elicitation.** RequireCEG extracts a hierarchical structure of software components from natural language narratives using a feature tree.
+**🔎Phase I: Requirement Elicitation.** RequireCEG extracts a hierarchical structure of software components from natural language narratives using a feature tree.
 For each component, it then describes behavior from both user-operational and system-response perspectives.

-**Phase II: Self-Healing Causal-Effect Graph Construction.** RequireCEG constructs and iteratively refines the Causal-Effect Graphs (CEGs) based on system behavior requirements.
+**🔄Phase II: Self-Healing Causal-Effect Graph Construction.** RequireCEG constructs and iteratively refines the Causal-Effect Graphs (CEGs) based on system behavior requirements.

-**Phase III: Requirement Review Based on CEG.** The CEGs are then used to review the previously generated Gherkin scenarios.
+**✅Phase III: Requirement Review Based on CEG.** The CEGs are then used to review the previously generated Gherkin scenarios.
 Any scenario that violates the CEGs logic is revised or extended accordingly.

 ---

 ## 📽️ Demo